thescubageek/expensive_math/README.md

 This isn't just math - it's **AI-powered mathematical intelligence as a service**!
 We're **democratizing computation** by making every addition operation a **scalable, cloud-native, machine learning experience**.

-With the power of **generative AI**, you can extend your mathematic operations runtime by over a **staggering 100 MILLION PERCENT!
-This is the future of math, bro - we're not just doing calculations, we're **building the next generation of intelligent computational workflows**.
+With the power of **generative AI**, you can extend your mathematic operations runtime by over a **staggering 100 MILLION PERCENT!**

+**This is the future of math!** - we're not just doing calculations, we're **building the next generation of intelligent computational workflows**.

 Perfect for developers who think their math operations aren't nearly **expensive, slow, or carbon-intensive enough**.
 Finally, a way to make your calculator app require an internet connection and a monthly subscription to OpenAI!